 For client-side implementations of Scoro (including the browser version, offline access version (the app), tablet and smartphone versions), some of the data is cached client-side.
-The data is deleted at the customer’s session termination.
+The data is deleted at the client’s session termination.

 Scoro supports Secure Sockets Layer with 128-bit or stronger encryption for connecting to the application.

-Scoro hosting environments provide redundancy and load balancing for firewalls, intrusion prevention and other critical security elements.
+Scoro hosting environments provide redundancy and load balancing for firewalls, intrusion prevention, and other critical security elements.

 All Scoro clients have separate databases and application directories.
 For larger clients also a dedicated database instance.

 There are internal background checks on personnel with administrative access to servers, applications, and client data.
 Three members of Scoro are dedicated to application and infrastructure security.

 Scoro’s help desk is managed via email, no external access is given to the client.

 Thank you for expressing your interest in Scoro’s security practices.

 Scoro is continuously improving its security measures, policies, processes, practices, technologies, and therefore the information found in this document is subject to change.